jennermaxim/network_configuration_labs/README.md

 	- Configure a Router as a DHCP Server
 	- Configure DHCP Relay
 	- Configure a Router as a DHCP Client

+### Basic Configuration on Review
+	- Configure Devices and Verify Connectivity
+		- Configure the PC interfaces